 Good Harmonic Distortion performance.
 The overall level of the distortion is within good limits and doesn't change much under heavier loads, which is good.
 However, Low-bass, shows a bit of increase in distortion at 100dB SPL, but it's still within the normal performance.

 Mediocre Isolation performance.
 These active noise-cancelling headphones add some ANC artifacts below 40Hz which may be audible in certain situations.
 The T4s ANC kick-in at around 40Hz and achieve about 3dB of isolation in the Bass Range which is sub-par.
 In the Mid Range, they achieve a decent reduction of about 13dB and in the Treble Range, they isolate by more than 30dB, which is good.
+If you care about isolation then consider the Anker SoundCore Space NC.
+They isolate better than the T4 but are not as pricey as the more premium tier Bose QC35 or Sony WH-1000XM3.

 Above-average Leakage performance.
 The significant portion of the leakage is spread between 600Hz and 3KHz, which is not too broad.
 The overall level of leakage is also with decent limit.
 However, the leakage performance of these headphones headphones may be negatively affected by their poor fit, since not everyone will be able to achieve a proper seal with them.